DEFRA/waste-export-controls-tool/readme.md

 ## Plugins

-hapi has a powerful plugin system and all server code should be loaded in a plugin.
+Hapi has a powerful plugin system and all server code should be loaded in a plugin.

 Plugins live in the `server/plugins` directory.